yeslogic/doodle/HELPERS.md

-/// Shortcut for discarding a Format's return value but perserving its effect on the overall parse pub fn void(f: Format) -> Format {
+/// Shortcut for discarding a Format's return value but preserving its effect on the overall parse pub fn void(f: Format) -> Format {
-    chain(f, "_", Format::EMPTY)
+    // REVIEW - the need for a dummy capture-variable suggests the utility of a `LetFormat` variation without a capture chain(f, "_", Format::EMPTY)
 }